pratzyushd/csc207-course-project/README.md

     - By cuisine
 - Allows recipes to be "favourited"
 - Allows recipes to be associated with a certain tag / tags
+- Allows the user to save and load their information (e.g. favourited recipes, tagged recipes and associated tags, etc)

 ## API We Can Use